linagora/jmap-client/README.md

 ### 4. Code, execute tests then pull request !

+More detailled instructions can be found in the [contributing section](./CONTRIBUTING.md).

 ## Release

 If you are a maintainer of this project, here's how you can release a new version: